nuki-susanti/zipplo-mini-project/README.md

 ### Revenue & Volume

-- What is the total rental revenue by country and city?
+1. What is the total rental revenue by country and city?
-- Which month or quarter generates the most rental revenue?
+2. Which month generates the most rental revenue?
-- How many rentals are made per day / week / month?
-- What is the average rental amount per transaction?
+3. What is the average rental amount per transaction?

 Equipment
 1. Which equipment category generates the most total revenue?